Bruce Franks Jr.: 2016 state election for the 78th District

-Missouri Legislature
+Missouri legislature

 Franks works in St. Louis Agency on Training and Employment (SLATE), a teen mentoring program for underprivileged youths.

-Franks was among seven arrested during a November 24, 2017 Black Friday protest at The Saint Louis Galleria.
+Franks was among seven arrested during a November 24, 2017 Black Friday protest at the Saint Louis Galleria.
 The protest was part of a 2017 economic boycott of Saint Louis businesses as a reaction to the acquittal of Jason Stockley.
 BET Network listed Representative Franks as one of the "Great 28" a list of civil rights activists who are described as "Shaking up the world and the way we see things.
 Redefining what’s possible.
 Forging their own path rather than conforming to the system."
 He resigned in 2019 due to mental health concerns.
 After resigning, he was ordered to pay $14,169 after an investigation found he spent money from his campaign fund on personal expenses and failed to file accurate reports with Missouri ethics officials.

 Political positions

-Abortion and Reproductive Rights
+Abortion and reproductive rights

 NARAL Missouri gives Representative Franks a ranking of 89% on their 2017 legislative scorecard.

-Criminal Justice Reform
+Criminal justice reform

 Representative Franks has sponsored two bills relating to criminal justice reform: HB 1581, which opposes incarceration of individuals who fail to pay child support, and HB 1579, relating to good time credit for prisoners.

-Civil Rights
+Civil rights

 Representative Franks has introduced legislation to allow convicted felons to be able to vote.

-Medical Marijuana
+Medical marijuana

 Representative Franks is a supporter of Medical cannabis, introducing legislation to allow patients to have access to cannabis as part of their treatment.